Relationship property division

 We encourage our clients to at least make contact for a no-obligation discussion.
 Unfortunately, often when people don’t get advice, they can end up getting much less than what they should.

 Coming to a private agreement rather than going to the Family Court is the best way to work through dividing relationship property.
 This will better preserve relationships, which can be crucial where children are involved.
-In order for an agreement to be enforceable, it must be written and both parties must have taken legal advice.
+In order for a relationship property agreement to be enforceable, it must be written and both parties must have taken legal advice.

 If an agreement cannot be reached, either party can make an application to the Family Court.
 If you need to go to Court, we have significant experience in Family Court process and advocacy.